LAST UPDATED: September 27, 2019

 PUBLISHED ON September 27, 2019

 Proper tools are essential if you do a lot of work on your vehicle.
 A transmission jack, for example, is critical if you have to remove or install the transmission on your car or truck.
 It's a heavy-duty tool that's useful for both DIYers and professionals.
-Our buying guide highlights some of the best transmission jacks on the market.
+Our buying guide below highlights some of the best transmission jacks currently available.

 Why Trust Us